harel-coffee/Ascending_neuron_screen_analysis_pipeline-auto/README.md

 ## Reproducing the figures

-**Note:** before running the following scripts, make sure python environment and R packages are all installed (see the installation guide)
+**Note:** Before running the following scripts, make sure that the Python environment and R packages are installed (see the Installation guide above).
 To start running the analysis pipeline, execute the following ```.run``` script from the folder ```Ascending_neuron_screen_analysis_pipeline/scripts_for_public/``` by:
 ```bash
 $ cd ../../Ascending_neuron_screen_analysis_pipeline/scripts_for_public/